HVAC Maintenance Guide

-Of course we are all busy with our daily work and home lives, but the importance of proper heating maintenance on your furnace or boiler can not be overstated.
-Your heating system should be serviced at a minimum of at least every 12 months.
+So we all are busy with our daily work and home life, but the importance of proper heating maintenance on your furnace or boiler is paramount.
+This should be done at a minimum every 12 months.

-It’s recommended to hire a qualified HVAC contractor with experience working with your type of heating system and to follow the proper maintenance procedures recommend for your system.
+You should consult a licensed HVAC company with experience on your type of heating system and follow the proper maintenance procedures and combustion analysis on your system.
 Below are the main items that they should be checking and you should verify that you are receiving the best service possible and are educating you about your systems.
 Some companies check additional components as well.

 Natural or propane gas furnaces: